tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 naturally to restore that energy (workarounds) that was used to barely hold the monolith.

+##### Comparison of Doing It Right versus Workarounds

+Everything from "real life" runs on software, so they \*are likely\* to be homeomorphic spaces, therefore I can use my SWE knowledge, principles, and experience into real life as everything is a system.
+In other words, SWE skills are interoperable with real life as everything from real life is mapped to software.

+FP allows you to do things right: errors must be handled, or it won't compile as we have **algebraic data types (ADTs)** that are math definitions based on set theory like sum types and product types, you must *define* the logic for all cases to be matched, or it won't compile.
+The sum type consists of a partition of its subsets, just like math theorems that use partitions to provide better formulas.
+Think about topological basis, they're smaller subsets that give us the shape or information about the whole topology they populate, they are *simple*, and we can get more useful theorems from that property I'm talking in this entry about being simple.

+On the other hand, ordinary mechanisms have used unchecked exceptions [^2] where all errors get stacked everywhere, or even worse, returning -1.

+[^2]: the only mainstream language with checked exceptions is Java so is not a
+    popular error handling approach

+As implied from above, is not the same partitioning as fragmenting.

+That was an example comparison about error handling.

+Debugging skills are another workaround, my debugging skills are minimum, we don't need more than that.
+Programmers need to learn awful debugging tools because they get paid to write bugs.
+Bugs are not created alone, programmers have to push them, and the more we minimize the impurities the less debugging skills we need.
+The Rust language gives you the errors on the same compilation message, so that's a great example of doing it right.
+Now we don't have to pay scammers who write bugs intentionally to get paid to maintain them, including many companies with vertical hierarchies that copy-paste proprietary software ideas that are already done, but they have to sell their own proprietary garbage instead of reusing and contributing.
+SWE is about reusing.

+Now I hope that the difference between being a professional who acquires skills from *direct knowledge* like math/science/real-engineering versus applying workarounds is completely clear.

 ##### Avoid Workarounds

 If hardware, imperative, procedural programming are inherently broken, why